maltfield/rtd-github-pages/docs/configuration.rst

 If not specified then one will be internally generated in the range 02:00:5E:80:00:00 - 02:00:5E:FF:FF:FF using the low order 23 bits of the IPv4 address.
 For example, if the ipv4 address is 10.1.2.3 the generated MAC address will be 02:00:5E:81:02:03.

-Note: The MAC address you specify for this option MUST have the 02 locally assigned MAC bit on in the first byte, must NOT have the 01 broadcast bit on in the first byte, and MUST be unique as seen by all other devices on your network segment.
+.. note:: The MAC address you specify for this option MUST have the 02 locally assigned MAC bit on in the first byte, must NOT have the 01 broadcast bit on in the first byte, and MUST be unique as seen by all other devices on your network segment.
 It should never, for example, be the same as the host adapter MAC address specified on the iface parameter.

 mtu  bytes
 Specifies the Maximum Transmission Unit to be used.
 The maximum transmission unit (MTU) is the largest packet size, measured in bytes, that can be transmitted over a network.